CleBeert/crypto-trading-bot-eth-bnb/README.md

 # crypto-trading-bot-eth-bnb
-crypto-trading-bot-eth-bnb source code by me
+crypto-trading-bot-eth-bnb

-feel free to fork and improve or whatever. if you fork and modify please give credit
+feel free to fork and improve or whatever if you fork and modify please give credit
 This is a tutorial to help run the crypto bot (javascript version).